Arcath/rollup-plugin-screeps/Readme.md

 ### Config File

-rollup-plugin-screeps needs your screeps username/password and the server to upload to.
+[] needs your screeps username/password and the server to upload to.

 ```json
 {